 Mumblecore begins with a seminal film:

-In 2002, Andrew Bujalski, a 24 year old Harvard Department of Visual and Environmental Studies grad living in Boston, completed his first feature, "Funny Ha Ha", a loose, chatty, naturalistic portrait of an early-twenty-something girl's post-grad ennui, un-moored love life and nonchalant forays into the job market.
+In 2002, Andrew Bujalski, a 24 year old Harvard Department of Visual and Environmental Studies grad living in Boston, completed his first feature, "Funny Ha Ha", a loose, chatty, naturalistic portrait of an early-twenty-something woman's post-grad ennui, un-moored love life and nonchalant forays into the job market.

 Shot in August 2001 in Boston on 16mm film with a $50,000 budget [via Wayback Machine] and a non-professional cast, Bujalski insists he had no intention of starting anything: